 Is there a list of Yorkshire BS panel solicitors in Amesbury on the Council of Mortgage Lender’s Website?

 Unfortunately not yet.
 There is no such tool on the CML or Building Society Association websites.
 A small selection of lenders make their panel listings visible on the web.
 If you are seeking to appoint a Amesbury lawyer on the Yorkshire BS please make the most of our tool.

-I have a mortgage with Lloyds for my property in Amesbury.
-Conveyancing was finalised some time ago.
-If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Lloyds?
+I have a mortgage with Coventry BS for my property in Amesbury.
+Conveyancing has been completed a year ago.
+If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Coventry BS?

-You must advise Lloyds before letting out your property as this is likely to be a breach of Lloyds’s mortgage conditions.
-In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact Lloyds directly.
-You need not do this via a Lloyds conveyancing panel solicitor.
+Coventry BS must be informed of your intention in advance of renting your property as this is likely to be a breach of Coventry BS’s mortgage conditions.
+It may be that Coventry BS will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+You should contact Coventry BS directly.
+You need not do this via a Coventry BS conveyancing panel lawyer.

-I've recently found out that there is a flying freehold element on a property I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
-Amesbury is the location of the property.
-Is there any advice you can impart?
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Amesbury is where the house is located.
+What do you suggest?